tektoncd/experimental/webhooks-extension/DEVELOPMENT.md

     `tekton-dashboard-bundle-location: "web/extension.214d2396.js"`

 3) Reinstall (If not re-installing the main dashboard, you will need to kill the dashboard pod after the new extension pod starts.
 This only needs doing until https://github.com/tektoncd/dashboard/issues/215 is completed.)

+### Linting

+Run `npm run lint` to execute the linter.
+This will ensure code follows the conventions and standards used by the project.

+Run `npm run lint:fix` to automatically fix a number of types of problem including code style.